 Automobile Collision Attorneys

 If you or a loved one have been injured due to the negligence of another driver, you deserve to have an experienced attorney in your corner.

-Maginnis Howard’s lead personal injury attorney, T. Shawn Howard, is experienced in handling complex automobile collision cases.
+Maginnis Howard’s lead personal injury attorney, T. Shawn Howard, has years of experience handling complex automobile collision cases.
 All personal injury matters will be handled on a contingency basis.
-You can contact our firm at (919).526.0450.
-Email inquiries may be sent to email@example.com, or through our contact page.
+You can contact our firm by phone at (919) 526-0450, by at email@example.com, or through our contact page.